Post: 9 Predictive Analytics Strategies for Talent Acquisition in 2026

 - Data inputs required: Standardized job title taxonomy, seniority level classification, employer size estimates, and sequential role ordering.
 Title normalization is the hard part — “Senior Associate” at one firm is “Manager” at another.

 - Trajectory types to score: Linear promotion within function, lateral expansion across functions, and re-entry at elevated seniority after a pivot.
-Each predicts different performance profiles.
+Each predicts a different performance profile.

-- HBR research: Harvard Business Review analyses of long-term career data show that promotion velocity in early career stages is a reliable predictor of later-career leadership performance.
+- Research basis: Harvard Business Review analyses of long-term career data show that promotion velocity in early career stages is a reliable predictor of later-career leadership performance.

 Verdict: Trajectory analysis works best for roles with clear seniority ladders.
-For highly technical or specialized roles, pair it with skill depth scoring (Strategy 4 below) for a complete picture.
+For highly technical or specialized roles, pair it with skill depth scoring (Strategy 4) for a complete picture.

 3. Skill Adjacency Mapping to Surface Upskillable Candidates

-Organizations that only hire for exact skill matches miss the largest segment of high-potential talent: candidates who have adjacent capabilities and can close the gap faster than the hiring timeline assumes.
+Organizations that only hire for exact skill matches miss the largest segment of high-potential talent: candidates with adjacent capabilities who close the gap faster than the hiring timeline assumes.

 - What it does: Maps a candidate’s documented skills against a defined adjacency graph — a structured model of which skills transfer most readily to which other skills — and scores candidates on closeness to role requirements rather than exact match.

 - Implementation note: Adjacency graphs must be role-specific and updated annually.
-A generic “related skills” tag is not a graph — it’s a label.
+A generic “related skills” tag is not a graph — it is a label.
 Work with hiring managers to define the actual learning path from adjacent to proficient for each role family.

 Verdict: Skill adjacency mapping is underused because it requires upfront graph construction.
 That investment pays back across every role it touches for the life of the graph.